web-platform-tests/wpt/docs/design.rst

 ``web-platform-tests`` which actually starts the required servers to run the tests.

 The set of tests to run is defined by the :py:class:`TestLoader`.
 This is constructed with a :py:class:`TestFilter` (not shown), which takes any filter arguments from the command line to restrict the set of tests that will be run.
-The :py:class:`TestLoader` reads both the ``web-platforms-test`` JSON manifest and the expectation data stored in ini files and produces a :py:class:`multiprocessing.Queue` of tests to run, and their expected results.
+The :py:class:`TestLoader` reads both the ``web-platforms-tests`` JSON manifest and the expectation data stored in ini files and produces a :py:class:`multiprocessing.Queue` of tests to run, and their expected results.

 Actually running the tests happens through the :py:class:`ManagerGroup` object.
-This takes the :py:class:`Queue` of tests to be run and starts a :py:class:`TestRunnerManager` for each instance of the browser under test that will be started.
+This takes the :py:class:`Queue` of tests to be run and starts a :py:class:`testrunner.TestRunnerManager` for each instance of the browser under test that will be started.
 These :py:class:`TestRunnerManager` instances are each started in their own thread.